TrellixVulnTeam/swahilipython_SCMU/Doc/reference/introduction.rst

    interpreter (since it is written in Python).
 Additional information is available on `the PyPy project's home page <http://pypy.org/>`_.

-Each of these implementations varies in some way from the language as documented in this manual, or introduces specific information beyond what's covered in the standard Python documentation.
+Each of these implementations varies in some way kutoka the language as documented in this manual, or introduces specific information beyond what's covered in the standard Python documentation.
 Please refer to the implementation-specific documentation to determine what else you need to know about the specific